 - That a doctor/patient relationship was established.

-- That your mode of treatment deviated from standard in the industry and that it was negligent.
+- That the mode of treatment deviated from standard in the industry and that it was negligent.

 - The patient must also demonstrate that damages occurred for you to be held liable.

-If the patient can prove that you were negligent in your practice and harmed their health, they will likely be awarded a judgment against you, your company, or your group.
+If the patient can prove that the practicing dentist failed in their practice and harmed his or her health, they will likely be awarded a judgment against you, your company, or your group.
 What are some of the risk exposures that you face?

-- Nerve damage is caused when you perform a root canal, extract a tooth, etc.
+- Nerve damage is caused when you perform a root canal, tooth extraction, etc.